-I live in a small village ten kilometres from the town of Griffith (pop 20 000, that is called big in Australia ... ha!)
+I live in a small village ten kilometres from the town of Griffith.
+The "Wiradjuri Country" in my address is a recognition of the aboriginal land I live on.
 We are semi-desert but irrigation makes this area a major food and wine producer.

 I like to be outdoors.
 I have always liked cycling, for fitness and fun and holiday.
-I used to run but now I tell everyone else where to run, mostly I walk.
-I am the organiser for the local running club for around 30 years now (www.griffithferals.org.au)
+I am the organiser for the local running club for around 35 years now (www.griffithferals.org.au) I used to run but now I tell everyone else where to run, mostly I walk.

 When I was younger I spent two years living and working and traveling in southern Africa, and also visited Europe and Scandinavia.
 I loved it.
 I met nice people everywhere, and it taught me that we can be so different, but we are also all the same.

-But people would ask me about Australia, and I was shocked I did not know much at all.
 Now I have seen most of Australia, and I finally understand why people want to visit.
 I always thought 'there is nothing here' but of course that is one of the best things.
-It seems empty, but when you look close there is so much to see, and feel.
-The avatar shows a view across a ploughed wheat field not far from where I live, this red is the true colour of the soil.
+It seems empty, but when you look close there is so much to see and feel.

 The card I would most like : I will be happy if you show me something different, something I didn't even know to ask for.

 On the back : I like to hear the little things about life in other countries, the little things that you don't get on radio or television.
 Yes I know you live in blahblah and you have children and a cat, your profile tells me that - tell me something I don't know.